 The thruster design went through several stages of testing and down selection.
 We have also conducted extensive tests of the gas generator and full propulsion system.

-Several prototypes of the airframe have been tested in free flight at speeds in excess of 100 mph.
+Many prototypes have been tested in free flight, ranging from gliders to turbojets to fluidic propulsion.
 The airframe shows remarkable stability and maneuverability.